 Our climate is changing.
 Few will feel the effects more directly than family farmers and ranchers.

-Extreme weather will cause more frequent droughts and flooding, alter growing seasons, increase damaging pests and weeds.
-At a time when the global population is increasing, climate change threatens the world’s ability to grow food in a productive and environmentally sustainable way.
+Extreme weather will cause more frequent droughts and flooding, alter growing seasons, and shift the timing and impact of pest and weed pressures.
+At a time when the global population is increasing—to an estimated nearly 10 billion by 2050—climate change threatens farmers’ ability to grow food in a productive and environmentally sustainable way.

 1) Protect Farmland and Promote Smart Growth to Significantly Reduce Emissions

 Research documents that low-density development generates more emissions than compact development or farmland, and AFT studies in both New York and California show that protecting farmland and limiting sprawling development can help curb one of the largest sources of carbon emissions: transportation.
 In New York, if the annual loss of farmland were reduced by 80 percent, that could reduce emissions equal to removing one million cars from the road.
 Yet we continue to pave over our irreplaceable farmland at a rate of more than 175 acres every hour.